SaiKrishnaMohan7/Playground/JS/DistributedSystemsInNodeJs/Summaries/Chapter-2-Protocols.md

     - This is why Network caching is hard for graphql service

 - **RPC with gRPC**
+  - Call methods on a remote service as if the method existed locally
   - Expose a method in a service over the network (mapped to a netwrok interface)
   - gRPC: providing networked RPC endpoints over HTTP/2 between services
     - Group related method calls by accepting a message on one type and returning a message of another type